jaggedsoft/Omega500/README.md

 Highest priority and WIP:

 - BUG: bad map collision if entity taller/wider than block
+- BUG: bad map collision with velocity/gravity when jammed hard left into block (jump straight up and get stuck on upper block)
-- BUG: tracking camera box moves on zoom
+- BUG: tracking camera box moves on zoom.
+- BUG: tracking camera box jumps when map is not as wide as screen, but needs to scroll.
 - move traits to game object, maybe

 High priority: